Within Temptation: The Unforgiving and second world tour (2011–2012)

 On 22 February 2011, the band announced that Mike Coolen had joined as full-time drummer.
 However, the studio album had been recorded with Swedish drummer Nicka Hellenberg.

-On 14 March 2011, Sony BMG organized an online-listening session of the-upcoming-album on a Polish website that only people from Poland could access.
+On 14 March 2011, Sony BMG organized an online-listening session of the upcoming album on a Polish website that only people from Poland could access.
 However, every song was soon after leaked onto the Internet.
 Within Temptation tried to prevent the leak before the release date.
-Limited promotion CDs were sent strictly to journalists who had to come to a listening session.
+Limited promotional CDs were sent strictly to journalists who had to come to a listening session.
 Later that month, the second short film entitled "Sinéad" was released without an accompanying music video.
 However, it is available on the special edition CD/DVD set of The Unforgiving along with the remaining short film "Triplets" and music video for "Shot in the Dark".
 During the album promotional phases, the birth of Logan was reported on the Within Temptation website.

-The album debuted at No. 2 in the Netherlands, while the two previous albums, The Heart Of Everything and The Silent Force debuted at No. 1.
+The album debuted at No. 2 in the Netherlands, while the two previous albums, The Heart of Everything and The Silent Force, debuted at No. 1.
 The Unforgiving also debuted in the Top 10 of Belgium, Portugal, Finland, Germany, Sweden, Switzerland and Austria.
-When the single Faster was released it did not chart as well as other Within Temptation singles like Stand My Ground and Ice Queen, though in the digital music store iTunes the song placed on the common charts, entering the Top 5 in the Netherlands (#4), while the single reached No. 11 so far.
-On the digital Rock Charts, Faster became a hit, reaching the No. 1 in the Netherlands, Belgium, Finland, Spain, No. 2 on Sweden, No. 5 in Germany, No. 6 in Austria, No. 8 in France, No. 10 in Luxembourg, No. 11 in Denmark, No. 13 in the US and No. 18 in Mexico.
+The single "Faster" did not chart as well as other Within Temptation singles like "Stand My Ground" and "Ice Queen", though in the digital music store iTunes the song placed on the common charts, entering the Top 5 in the Netherlands (#4), while the single reached No. 11 so far.
+On the digital Rock Charts, "Faster" became a hit, reaching the No. 1 in the Netherlands, Belgium, Finland, Spain, No. 2 on Sweden, No. 5 in Germany, No. 6 in Austria, No. 8 in France, No. 10 in Luxembourg, No. 11 in Denmark, No. 13 in the US and No. 18 in Mexico.
 Following that, the band announced that the new single would be "Sinéad."
-Later on, the band was awarded "Best Other Media Music" for its album The Unforgiving on the new solenity "Buma Music in Motion", that awards creative and innovative methods to make music.
+Later, the band was awarded "Best Other Media Music" for its album The Unforgiving on the new solenity "Buma Music in Motion", that awards creative and innovative methods to make music.